hadouken/hadouken/docs/src/configuration.rst

 user-specified seed goals.
 If no default options are specified, the seed goal is set to `2.0` however no action is configured.

-To pause a torrent when it reaches the seed goal, use the following configuration.
+To pause torrents when they have been seeded 200% or for 5 hours (18 000 seconds), use the configuration below.

 .. note:: Only torrents added after the configuration change will get the
           new default options.
 Each torrent remembers its own options.